matteo-carrara-unifi/iniparser/README.md

 # iniparser
 C++ library to work with INI files

+# Project status
+At this moment, INI file reading seems to work fine but file writing has not be implemented.
+Unit testing needs also to be added.

 # Usage
-This is a small concept of what you can do with this library:
+This is a small concept of what should be possible to do with this library when the project will be completed:
 ```c++
 #include <INIParser>